tomosheighway/cryptoProject/README.md

 # Django cyrpto asset management project for my Uni dissertation projet.

+Project Changes (5/7/24):
+Project settings have been updated to utilize Docker for running the project.
+Refer to the alternative branch for pre-Docker configuration instructions.

 Instructions:
 I developed the system using Django 3.2.7 but it has also been tested on version 4.2.